socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'hashing_default_password' => false,

-By default Nextcloud will use the Argon2 password hashing if available.
+By default cyfrSpaces will use the Argon2 password hashing if available.

 However if for whatever reason you want to stick with the PASSWORD_DEFAULT of your php version.
 Then set the setting to true.

-Nextcloud uses the Argon2 algorithm (with PHP >= 7.2) to create hashes by its own and exposes its configuration options as following.
+cyfrSpaces uses the Argon2 algorithm (with PHP >= 7.2) to create hashes by its own and exposes its configuration options as following.
 More information can be found at: https://www.php.net/manual/en/function.password-hash.php
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------